How to Support Someone Who's Had a Traumatic Birth.

 They were so nice and kind and a healthy baby is all that matters after all... isn’t it?

-In my other world I work with women who have suffered traumatic births.
-Helping them to overcome that trauma and move forwards with their lives again.
-I wrote this in response to the many stories I have been told.
+In my therapeutic work I see women who have suffered traumatic births.
+Helping them to overcome that trauma and move forwards with their lives again using EFT Tapping, hypnotherapy and the Rewind technique.

 Clearly there are many reasons for trauma in birth and many stories told.
-Some themes, such as unnecessary induction of labour, just repeat again and again though.
+Some themes however, such as unnecessary induction of labour, just repeat again and again.

 Previous